glassBead-tc/glassBead-001-atris/AUDIUSAGENTREADME.md

 1. User query interpretation: The agent can understand and process user queries about Audius data.
 2. API selection: Based on the query, the agent correctly selects the appropriate Audius API endpoint.
 3. API request execution: The agent successfully makes requests to the Audius API.
-4. Data retrieval: We are able to fetch and display data from the Audius API, specifically trending tracks information.
+4. Data retrieval: We are able to fetch and display data from the Audius API, specifically for searching tracks.
+5. Data formatting: The agent now formats the search results into a user-friendly output, providing specific answers to queries about track information.

 Current Task:
-We are now conducting a series of test queries for each of our implemented endpoints.
-This will help us verify the functionality of our agent across different types of requests and ensure that it can handle various user queries correctly.
+We have completed the implementation of the "Search Tracks" endpoint and successfully formatted the output.
+The agent can now provide specific answers to queries about track information, such as identifying the artist of a particular track.

 Next steps:
-1. Complete test queries for all implemented endpoints.
-2. Analyze the results of these tests and identify any areas for improvement.
+1. Implement more API endpoints to expand the agent's capabilities.
-3. Implement more robust error handling and edge case management based on test results.
+2. Improve error handling and edge case management for various API responses.
-4. Expand the agent's capabilities to handle a wider range of queries and API endpoints.
+3. Implement user input handling to allow for a wider range of dynamic queries.
-5. Develop post-processing functionality to present the data in a more user-friendly format.
-6. Consider implementing the human-in-the-loop verification step for more complex queries.
+4. Consider adding more detailed track information in the formatted output when appropriate.
+5. Implement caching mechanisms to improve response times for frequently requested data.
+6. Begin work on the Next.js UI to provide a user-friendly interface for interacting with the agent.